 If you shoot off that two minute call and go straight onto your database then chances are you’re not going to find the right candidate who will stick it out.
 You work hard enough for the fee so do you really want to have to work at filling that position more than once or giving back the money?

 2. Get to know the team

 Finding out all of these little nuggets will make your life easier and more importantly win you brownie points with your hiring manager.
 And as you seem to understand the culture, you’re more likely to win more business from them!

 3. Manage Expectations

-Talent acquisition isn’t usually your HM’s area of expertise - that’s why you got the gig.
-So when it comes to writing a job description they can sometimes go a bit over the top - listing the absolute ideal, perfect candidate, who doesn’t exist in their salary bracket…good luck finding that one!
+Talent acquisition isn’t usually your HM’s area of expertise - that’s why you got the gig!
+So when it comes to writing a job description, they can sometimes get a bit lost, listing the absolute ideal, perfect candidate, who doesn’t exist in their salary bracket…good luck finding that one!

 And if you’re still struggling, it might be worth asking if your HM can re-jig and bring someone on board who is slightly junior and build in training.
 The value of this rework is that they get to mould that person to match the absurd job profile they gave you, and they can probably save a little bit of money too!

-Whilst the recruitment process can be made pretty stressful when dealing with certain hiring managers, it’s best to remember that your HM’s are a busy lot, juggling many tasks at one time under a mountain of pressure!
+Whilst the recruitment process can be made pretty stressful when dealing with certain hiring managers, it’s best to remember that your HM’s are a busy lot, juggling many tasks at one time under a mountain of pressure.
 They might not always show it, but they do appreciate the value you add to the business, so keep these tips in mind and you’ll build a strong, positive relationship that will benefit both parties long term.